-A great name of the 20th century, Frank Lloyd Wright gave birth to a singular and unprecedented architectural grammar, notably expressed through Usonian architecture.
-On the occasion of the sale of a house designed by Wright and defined as Usonian, Acumen examines the essence of this very special typology.
+A major figure of the 20th century, Frank Lloyd Wright created a unique and original architectural language, notably expressed through Usonian architecture.
+With the sale of a house designed by Wright and defined as Usonian, Acumen examines the essence of this distinctive typology.

 Meaning

-In 1929, an unprecedented stock market crash hit the United States, giving rise to the Great Depression.
-American life was profoundly affected, and the housing sector was no exception.
-In tune with the times, Lloyd Wright sought to create low-cost architecture.
+In 1929, an unprecedented stock market crash struck the United States, triggering the Great Depression.
+The lives of Americans were profoundly impacted, and the housing sector was not spared the turmoil of the era.
+In tune with his times, Lloyd Wright sought to create low-cost architecture.

 The first Usonian house

-His vision took shape with the Jacobs House, in 1936, at the request of journalist Herbert Jacobs.
-Jacobs asked him to design a house in Wisconsin costing no more than $5,000.
-A curious request, given that the architect tended to build for the more affluent.
-In addition to building on a tight budget, Lloyd Wright proposed a house integrated into the American landscape.
+His vision took shape with the Jacobs House in 1936, commissioned by journalist Herbert Jacobs.
+Jacobs asked him to design a house costing no more than $5,000 in Wisconsin.
+A curious request, considering the architect usually built for the wealthier clientele.
+In addition to building on a tight budget, Lloyd Wright created a house that blended seamlessly into the American landscape.

 Silhouette

-The Weisblat house is also in the Usonian style.
-Horizontal lines, broad cantilevered roofs and large bay windows create a fluidity between interior and exterior spaces, while echoing Wright's prairie architecture typology.
-This was designed to integrate naturally with its surroundings, and celebrates the American's commitment to organic architecture, where the structure itself is at one with nature.
+The Usonian style is evident in the Weisblat House.
+It features horizontal lines, wide cantilevered roofs, and large windows that create a fluidity between interior and exterior spaces, while also echoing prairie architecture, another typology developed by Wright.
+Designed to integrate naturally into its surroundings, it celebrates the American architect's commitment to organic architecture, where the structure itself becomes one with nature.

-Also, large windows and French doors open onto outdoor terraces and a private garden, creating continuity between the interior and the surroundings.
-Thanks to the use of overhanging eaves and carefully studied sightlines, the house appears both spacious and connected to the landscape.
+Large windows and French doors open onto outdoor terraces and a private garden, creating a seamless connection between the interior and the surrounding landscape.
+Through the use of overhanging eaves and carefully considered sightlines, the house appears both spacious and integrated into the landscape.

 “Photography: Andy Schwartz – Stylish Detroit” alongside each instance of image usage.